BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

         // information is already part of
         // the transaction.
 The keyword payable
         // is required for the function to
-        // be able to receive TOMO.
+        // be able to receive VIC.

         // Revert the call if the bidding
         // period is over.